emtseng/moody-tunes/README.md

 Moody Tunes is an interactive data visualizer that plots the sentiment of your current Spotify track over time.

-It was built over a weekend hackathon at Fullstack Academy, and is currently under refactor.
+Moody Tunes was initially built over a weekend hackathon at Fullstack Academy.
+It was then refactored and is currently both stable and [deployed on Heroku](moody-tunes-redux.herokuapp.com).

+From time to time I update Moody Tunes to do more things.
+It's a pet project and a useful playground for any API under the sun.
+Enjoy!

 ## Installation